Immigration Control (Gross Human Rights Abuses) Bill [HL]

 The bill primarily affects:

-- Non-UK/EEA nationals: Those who are known to have committed gross human rights abuses will be subject to entry refusal or visa revocation.
+- Non-UK/EEA nationals: Those who are known to have committed gross human rights abuses will face potential denial of entry or deportation.

 Powered by nyModel